Privacy Policy

 -

-AI-generated information may be incomplete, inaccurate, or outdated
+AI-generated information may be incomplete, inaccurate, or outdated.

 -

-The system is not a substitute for professional medical evaluation or emergency help
+The system is not a substitute for professional medical evaluation or emergency help.

-4. Data Security
+5. Data Security

 Bridge Concussion does not maintain its own database of user identities or store personal conversation logs beyond what is standard in the hosting platform’s analytics tools.
 No medical or identifying information is intentionally retained.

-5. Academic Purpose
+6. Academic Purpose

-Its purpose is to study how AI can support health literacy, accessibility, and user experience for TBI-related resources.
+Bridge Concussion is a graduate-level academic research project.
+Its primary purpose is to study how AI can support health literacy, accessibility, and the overall user experience for TBI-related resources.

-6. Your Choices
+7. Your Choices

 -

-Not to use the chatbot
+Not to use the AI interface.

 -

-Not to submit feedback
+Not to submit feedback or survey responses.

 -

-7. Contact
+8. Contact